DDanii/HA-Add-ons-by-DDanii/pterodactyl-panel/README.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other custom Home Assistant add-on.<br />
 Just click the link above or add my repo to the hassio addons repositorys: <https://github.com/DDanii/HA-Add-ons-by-DDanii>

+You also need to install the redis addon

 ## Configuration

 The MariaDB Integration is needed before installing this one!